BeastGamer81/Pandactyl/README.md

 # Updating

-From Heliactyl v11/v12 or Dashactyl v0.4 to Heliactyl v13:
+From Dashactyl v0.4 to Pandactyl V1:

 1. Store certain things such as your api keys, discord auth settings, etc in a .txt file
 2. Download database.sqlite
 3. Delete all files off the server (or delete and remake the folder if done in ssh)
-4. Upload the latest Heliactyl v12 release and unzip it
+4. Upload the latest Pandactyl release and unzip it
 5. Upload database.sqlite and reconfigure settings.json

-Move to a newer Heliactyl v13 release:
+Move to a newer Pandactyl V1 release:

 1. Delete everything except settings.json, database.sqlite
 2. Put the files that you didn't delete into a zip file
-3. Upload the latest Heliactyl v13 release and unzip it
+3. Upload the latest Pandactyl v13 release and unzip it
 4. Remove settings.json and database.sqlite
 5. Unzip the zip with your old settings.json and database.sqlite